-- (1) Where no penalty for any offence is provided in this code, a police court may impose one or more of the following punishments in accordance with this Act- - (a) dismissal; - (b) discharge since the police officer has ceased to be or is unlikely to become efficient; - (c) demotion or reduction in rank; - (d) stoppage, withholding or deferment of increment in salary scale; - (e) fine not exceeding one-third of the defaulter's salary; - (f) recovery of the cost or part of the cost of any loss or damage caused by default or negligence; - (g) imprisonment in police custody;

-- (h) confinement to residence or barracks;

-- (i) severe reprimand;

-- (j) reprimand;

-- (k) communal labour.

-- (2) Where a police court does not have jurisdiction to award a punishment, it shall recommend the award of that punishment to a police court or authority with appropriate jurisdiction to award the punishment.
+- (1) Where no penalty for any offence is provided in this code, a police court may impose one or more of the following punishments in accordance with this Act- - (a) dismissal; - (b) discharge since the police officer has ceased to be or is unlikely to become efficient; - (c) demotion or reduction in rank; - (d) stoppage, withholding or deferment of increment in salary scale; - (e) fine not exceeding one-third of the defaulter's salary; - (f) recovery of the cost or part of the cost of any loss or damage caused by default or negligence; - (g) [paragraph (g) repealed by section 32(a) of Act 16 of 2006] - (h) confinement to residence or barracks for a period not exceeding fourteen days; [paragraph (h) amended by section 32(b) of Act 16 of 2006] - (i) severe reprimand; - (j) reprimand; - (k) communal labour. - (2) Where a police court does not have jurisdiction to award a punishment, it shall recommend the award of that punishment to a police court or authority with appropriate jurisdiction to award the punishment.